ArnaanShah/VantaPad/README.md

     [_LAYER2] = { ENCODER_CCW_CW(KC_BRID, KC_BRIU) },
 };
 ```
 - The OLED has 2 animations.
-Animation 1 is the idle animation ⏱️ where the VantaPad alien is slightly growing and shrinking (breathing) with occasional blinks 👀.
-Animation 2 occurs when a key is pressed and it makes the alien have a slight shocked 😮 face with a lightning bolt above its head for 900 ms.
+Animation 1 is the constant looping animation where my alien is "breathing" with occasional blinks (every ~3 seconds).
+Animation 2 starts when any key is pressed and it basically makes the alien look surprised and have a lightning bolt above his head.
 <img width="2189" height="1045" alt="OLEDAnimationImage" src="https://github.com/user-attachments/assets/c00e82df-efb3-4324-a725-406b3e60984e" />

-- The OLED also displays useful information ℹ️ to the side of the animation.
+- The OLED also has some info on the left of the animation.
 This includes what layer it is currently using and also displays my name.
 ```
 oled_set_cursor(0, 0);
 oled_write_P(PSTR("Arnaan Shah"), false);